laiquesantana/Cyber-Energy/readme.md

 3.2 Start the Containers
 Bring up all services defined in the docker-compose.yml:

-make up
+- make up
 Or:

-docker compose up -d
+- docker compose up -d
-3.3 Run Database Migrations
+## 3.3 Run Database Migrations
 After starting the containers, enter the app container and run the necessary migrations:

-make php
+- make migrate
-php artisan migrate
+- or run make php and inside container run php artisan migrate

 ## Makefile Commands
 The project includes a Makefile with convenient commands to streamline development.
 Below are the available commands: